 Years ago, the question of whether to put your budget against contextual targeting or behavioral targeting was a spirited debate.
 Some said contextual targeting should step aside for the newer, more personalized behavioral targeting.
 Others purported that it wasn’t a question of “either or” at all, and that both should be used as complementary tactics.
 More than a decade later, the question still gets asked.
 The answer, as is the case with most marketing issues, is “it depends”.
 To help you arrive at an answer, let’s dig into what each type of targeting means.

 There is category contextual targeting, where ads are targeted to pages that fall into pre-assigned categories, and keyword contextual targeting, where ads are targeted to pages that match specific keywords.
-Semantic targeting is the most advanced form of contextual targeting, and it involves using machine learning to understand the meaning of each page of content, rather than just identifying matching keywords on a page.
+Semantic targeting is a more advanced form of contextual targeting, and it involves using machine learning to understand the meaning of each page of content, rather than just identifying matching keywords on a page.

 Here’s how it works:

-- A crawler scans the web and categorizing pages based on context and semantics.
+- A crawler scans the web and categorizes pages based on context and semantics.

 - When a user visits a page, that page content information goes to the ad server, which then matches it with relevant ads for the keywords and content